akostrik/CPP_module_42/02/README.md

 Belongs to the class rather than objects of the class.

-If a it is public, it can be accessed directly using the class name.
+If it is public, it can be accessed directly using the class name.

 Can also be called through objects of the class type, though this is not recommended.